Among the many tenets that involve a coaching search: perhaps find a candidate that serves as a contrast to their predecessor.

 Dunleavy also argued his relationship with Bryant remains deeply rooted after nearly recruiting him to join the Clippers when he was weighing free agency in 2004.
 Dunleavy remains convinced that Bryant would have joined the Clippers had the Lakers not traded Shaquille O’Neal to Miami and if the late Lakers owner Jerry Buss not received the last word.

 “He was very comfortable and could see himself playing for the Clippers,” Dunleavy recalled.
-“He did say one thins he promised Dr. Buss was he would have the last call with him.
-To me that was the big danger zone.
+“He did say one thing he promised Dr. Buss was he would have the last call with him.
+To me, that was the big danger zone.
 Sure enough, the day before free agency, they traded Shaq to Miami for Brian Grant and Lamar Odom.
 I got the call from Kobe.
 He told me, ‘Coach, I’m going back to the Lakers.’
 I understood it.
 That was what I felt like would potentially happen.
 But if it didn’t happen, I think there was a great chance he would work for us.”

 Would Dunleavy work well with the Lakers?